gmcmillan100/docs/xhost.md

+---
+layout: page
+title: xhost
+permalink: /xhost/
+resource: true
+---
-Use the "xhost +" command to tell this display that it's okay for a process running on a remote host to write to my local display.
+Use `xhost +` to tell this display that it's okay for a process running on a remote host to write to my local display.
 Note that the first login did not work because suncs9 does not know my made-up hostname "greg-pc".
 On the second attempt, it recognizes my